Pediatrician serving Cerritos

 Many of the Cerritos families I see have children at Whitney High, Cerritos High, Gahr High, Tetzlaff Middle, Carmenita Middle, and the elementary feeders inside ABC Unified School District.
 Some also attend private schools in the area, or commute to magnet programs.
 Wherever your child goes, the question of how to support both achievement and emotional health is the same.

 Most parents arrive with a knot in their stomach, not a clean list of questions.
 That is fine.
-Even a few notes help us spend the full thirty minutes on what matters.
+Jotting down a few notes before you dig in helps you focus on what matters most.
 Many families bring:

-If you live in Cerritos and you sense that your child is doing well on paper but not as well on the inside, this is the kind of conversation an online consultation is built for.
-The fee is $200 for 30 private minutes.
+If you live in Cerritos and you sense that your child is doing well on paper but not as well on the inside, this is the kind of question the Script Pack and the book were written for.
+Both start free.

 Cerritos families ask